Mental Illness and Disability Benefits

 Unfortunately, documentation of a mental illness alone may not be sufficient for Social Security examiners to approve your application for disability benefits.
 When preparing your disability application or appeal, our seasoned SSD attorneys work hard in an attempt to ensure not only that your mental illness is thoroughly documented by your medical and psychiatric professionals, but also that it fully defines how your mental health condition creates limitations and barriers in your everyday life.

-We work to collect your medical history, psychological history, work history, education records and other evidence to demonstrate the full scope of your condition and how it has affected your ability to succeed in gainful employment.
+We work to collect your medical history, psychological history, work history, education records and other evidence to demonstrate the full scope of your medical condition and how it has affected your ability to succeed in gainful employment.

 Get Help With Your Disability and Mental Health Claim

 Call our Pittsburgh disability lawyers for experienced, compassionate and skilled guidance through the legal process.
-We can be reached locally at 412-353-3572 or toll free at 800-639-4314.
-Or, you may contact our law firm online to arrange a free consultation to discuss your SSD case with an experienced attorney at Dugan & Associates, P.C.
+We can be reached locally at 412-353-3572 or toll free at 888-9-9-D-U-G-A-N. Or, you may contact our law firm online to arrange a free consultation to discuss your SSD case with an experienced attorney at Dugan & Associates, P.C.